-We were delighted to be awarded Language and Communication Friendly Accreditation in June 2018.
+We are a Communication Friendly Accredited School.
 Newhills Secondary School was the first CLN school to achieve this status.
 This award celebrates the use of our communication strategies - Makaton, Boardmaker symbols, Objects of Reference, talkers and of course language to give our pupils a voice.